Fierce storm surge feared as Laura bears down on Gulf Coast

-NEW ORLEANS (AP) — Tropical Storm Laura entered the warm and deep waters of the Gulf of Mexico Tuesday, gathering strength on a path to hit the U.S. coastline early Thursday as a major hurricane that could unleash a surge of seawater higher than a basketball hoop and swamp entire towns.
+NEW ORLEANS (AP) — Tropical Storm Laura entered the warm and deep waters of the Gulf of Mexico on Tuesday, gathering strength on a path to hit the U.S. coastline as a major hurricane that could unleash a surge of seawater higher than a basketball hoop and swamp entire towns.

-The National Hurricane Center projected Tuesday morning that Laura will become a Category 3 hurricane before landfall, with winds of around 115 mph (185 kph), capable of devastating damage.
+The National Hurricane Center projected that Laura will become a Category 3 hurricane before landfall, with winds of around 115 mph (185 kph), capable of devastating damage.

-“This storm is going to be intensifying all the way up until landfall … We want you to prepare as if it’s going to be a Category 3,” said Donald Jones, a meteorologist at the National Weather Service office in Lake Charles, Louisiana — in the bullseye of Laura’s projected path.

-University of Miami hurricane researcher Brian McNoldy also said that he would “give it a pretty decent chance of a Category 3 or 4, not necessarily at landfall, at least during its lifetime in the Gulf.”
+“The main point is that we’re going to have a significant hurricane make landfall late Wednesday or early Thursday,” National Hurricane Center Deputy Director Ed Rappaport said Tuesday.

+The decapitating cross winds that killed Marco are not present, so there is little to keep Laura from turbocharging.
+Nearly all the computer simulations that forecasters rely on show rapid strengthening at some point in the next couple of days.

+“The waters are warm enough everywhere there to support a major hurricane, Category 3 or even higher.
+The waters are very warm where the storm is now and will be for the entire path up until the Gulf Coast,” Rappaport said.

-Still a tropical storm for now, Laura passed Cuba after killing at least 11 people in the Dominican Republic and Haiti, where it knocked out power and caused flooding in the two nations that share the island of Hispaniola.
+Laura passed Cuba after killing at least 11 people in the Dominican Republic and Haiti, where it knocked out power and caused flooding in the two nations that share the island of Hispaniola.
 The deaths reportedly included a 10-year-old girl whose home was hit by a tree and a mother and young son who were crushed by a collapsing wall.

 Now forecasters are turning their attention the Gulf Coast, where up to 11 feet (3.4 meters) of sea water — storm surge — could inundate the coastline from High Island in Texas to Morgan City, Louisiana, the hurricane center said.

+“We’re talking about something that’s on the order of 10 feet and that’s going to penetrate well inland,” Rappaport said.

-On top of that, up to 15 inches (38 centimeters) of rain could fall in some spots in Louisiana, Jones said.
+On top of that, up to 15 inches (38 centimeters) of rain could fall in some spots in Louisiana, said Donald Jones, a National Weather Service meteorologist in Lake Charles, Louisiana — in the bullseye of Laura’s projected path.

 “Whatever happens, happens.
 We’re going to roll with the punches,” said Capt.
 Brad Boudreaux, who operates a fishing guide service in Hackberry, Louisiana, near the Texas line.